pactus-project/pactus.org/website/learn/blockchain/address/index.md

 TreasuryAddress: 000000000000000000000000000000000000000000
 ```

-The signature type for the Treasury Address is set to zero,
+The Address Type for the Treasury Address is set to zero, which
+means there is no key associated with the treasury address.
-and the remaining characters of the address are all zeros.
+The remaining characters of the address are all zeros.

 [^first]: [bech32m address format](https://github.com/bitcoin/bips/blob/master/bip-0350.mediawiki)